rockyzhang24/lf.vim/README.md

 Then you can add a new mapping with this line: `map <leader>f :Lf<CR>`.

 The command for opening Lf in the current file's directory is `:Lf`.
-Vim will open the selected file in the current window.
+When opening (default 'l' and '<right>') a file from the lf window, Vim will open the selected file in the current window.
 To open the selected file in a new tab instead use `:LfNewTab`.

+(Note that the the lf `open` command is required to return to the originating vim session.
+E.g. the `edit` command opens a new process of $EDITOR.)

 For opening Lf in the current workspace, run `:LfWorkingDirectory`.
 Vim will open the selected file in the current window.